 A definite highlight is seeing the reaction from the children at my workshops.
 Seeing them so enthusiastic to tap into their creativity and enjoy what they have just created is a real buzz….
 I think I enjoy it more than they do… if that is possible?
 Travelling overseas for work has been a great experience and being able to talk at schools in the UK and NZ has been very rewarding.
 I have also had the opportunity to meet with some very talented authors and illustrators along the way.

-The UK, USA, Korea and France.
+The UK, USA, Korea, Africa and France.

-Food…..and of course, drawing!
+Food…..and drawing of course!

 Learning to play the guitar is harder than learning how to draw…

 Serena Geddes came to our school during Book Week and I can highly recommend her to any other school wanting a fresh and enthusiastic speaker who engaged the audience immediately with her well prepared presentation.

 All age groups from Prep to Year 6 loved hearing about Serena’s life working for Disney before becoming a book illustrator.
 She combined stories with IT, and teaching the girls to draw as well as drawing and painting her own characters.

 The girls loved meeting Serena and she was very generous with her time, even staying back to sign copies of her books that the girls had brought in.